 Introducing robust systems to identify high-risk customers and dubious transactions is essential for preventing misuse of these services.
 A simple network visualization which shows the correspondent relationships between banks gives a very clear picture of potential risks involved.
 For example:

 Here, each originator or beneficiary is represented by a simple risk categorization, based on the country in which the bank is situated.
 This makes it easy to see the high value, high-risk transactions that are passing through the bank’s correspondent banking services.

 This information can be aggregated and viewed on a map, providing a complete overview of a bank’s exposure to potentially high-risk regions:

 The KeyLines risk scoring mechanism takes into account only the locations of the different banks.
 In practice, more complex risk measures, for example, based on debt exposure, changing political situations and the bank’s historic trading position, could also be deployed.
 Enhancing this data with an interactive visualization tool makes it intuitive to explore and easy to understand.

 In this post, we’ve explored just a few possible uses for network visualization to simplify and enhance AML activities.
 Whenever there is a need to understand complex connections between accounts, people or institutions, a powerful visual tool embedded into the user’s workflow can help.
 It lets analysts and managers understand their data more quickly and effectively, leading to more robust compliance processes.

-The KeyLines visualization toolkit has been deployed by hundreds of different organizations around the world, from banks to national governments.
+Our visualization toolkits have been deployed by hundreds of different organizations around the world, from banks to national governments.

-To learn more or to try KeyLines yourself, get in touch.
+To learn more or to try KeyLines & ReGraph yourself, get in touch.